Read the full sediment source treatment plan by clicking (or tap and hold on mobile) here.

 In July 2024, we conducted a full survey of PMPUD roads, cataloging the locations where the roads are eroding and contributing sediment to the waters of the State.
 In December, we produced a Sediment Source Inventory, which identifies 33 discrete Sediment Sources and calculates the amount of sediment produced from each source annually.
 That report is available here.

 In 2025, we worked with an engineering firm, Gregory Engineering, to develop basic repair plans and costs for the entire road system.
-As of May 2025 we are combining this information with data from the Sediment Source Inventory to prepare a Sediment Source Treatment Plan.
+In June 2025, we combined this information with data from the Sediment Source Inventory to prepare a Sediment Source Treatment Plan.

 Due to the high cost and time-consuming nature of road repairs, the Sediment Source Treatment Plan has divided the entire PMPUD road system into 12 road groups.
 Each group is of a similar size and complexity, allowing each group to be fixed under a single grant.
 Each road group contains from one-and-a-half to four miles of road.

-The Sediment Source Treatment plan will rank the road groups from highest to lowest priority based on the following factors:
+The Sediment Source Treatment plan ranks the road groups from highest to lowest priority based on the following factors:

 · Tons of sediment reduced